Multiple Nodes Installation ¶

 Install Containered.

 Configure Containerd.
-Modify file /etc/containerd/config.toml
+Modify file /etc/containerd/config.toml.

 sudo mkdir -p /etc/containerd